puavous/lmad1/README.md

 order:

 1. Make it easier and faster to install tools and start modifying the example entry.
 (Was very easy at Instanssi 2023; lots to download, so starting is bandwidth-heavy.
-Only a few small things need to be fixed in next version: Small installation guide for tools.
-Simplify info file customization; it is now a nuisance.
+Only a few small things need to be fixed in next version:
+   Small installation guide for tools (done).
+   Simplify info file customization; it is now a nuisance (done).
    Add some guiding "do this / that here" type of comments to the starter example code.
    Simplify the example (snowman already quite a load to understand).
+   Make the white fog disappear from example.
    Note-to-self: Pick up last year's own entry as a starter example for the following year? )

 2. Improve documentation to make it easier to work between the guided workshop hours, or use this even for self-study (in the far, far, far